venusjivani/mantl/docs/getting_started/index.rst

 Getting Started
 ===============

-..
-Note:: This document assumes you have a `working Ansible
+.. note:: This document assumes you have a `working Ansible
           installation`_.
 If you don't, install Ansible before continuing.
 This can be done simply by running ``pip install -r requirements.txt`` from the root of the project.

-          It also assumes you have a working Terraform installation which you can download from `Terraform downloads`_.
+          It also assumes you have a working Terraform installation.
+You can download Terraform from `Terraform downloads`_.

 General Information about Mantl with Ansible
 ============================================